gicentre/elm-vegalite/docs/changeNotes.md

 - `raNumExpr` for providing expressions that evaluate to numeric scale range properties (VL5.0)

-- `axNumExpr` for providing expressions that evaluate to numeric axis properties (VL5.0).
+- `axNumExpr` / `axcoNumExpr` for providing expressions that evaluate to numeric axis properties or configuration.
+(VL5.0).

 - `axNumsExpr` for providing expressions that evaluate to a list of numeric axis (dash) properties (VL5.0).